 - Demanding an exorbitant or excessive price in connection with the sale or lease of fuel, food, medicine, lodging, building materials, construction tools, or another necessity.

 Please note that high prices alone do not mean that price gouging has taken place, as businesses are generally allowed to determine the prices for their products.
-However, if a disaster has been declared by the Governor of Texas, and businesses raise the price of their products to exorbitant or excessive rates to take advantage of the disaster declaration, then it is quite likely that price gouging is taking place, and you should file a complaint with our office concerning the incident.
+However, if a disaster has been declared by the Governor of Texas or the President, and businesses raise the price of their products to exorbitant or excessive rates to take advantage of the disaster declaration, then it is quite likely that price gouging is taking place, and you should file a complaint with our office concerning the incident.

 File a Consumer Complaint with our office to report a suspected price gouging incident.